-The Rev. Zebedee Stibbin, shaken by the site, leads some in reciting the 46th Psalm for comfort: “God is our refuge and strength, a very present help in trouble.
+The Rev. Zebedee Stibbin, shaken by the sight, leads some in reciting the 46th Psalm for comfort: “God is our refuge and strength, a very present help in trouble.
 Therefore will not we fear . . .”

 The Noah’s Dove steadily presses on toward land, and as it nears the passengers can be seen.
-The young couple, the strangers, are arm in arm on the deck.
+The young couple, the strangers, stand arm in arm on the deck.
 But they are dead silent and don’t seem to even be aware of the approaching shore.

 Suddenly, the masts of the ship collapse, and with one huge thunderclap and flash of lightning, the ship sinks to the bottom.